andyfischer/circa/docs/internal/interpreter.md

 There is some code that invokes the interpreter (calling the run_interpreter function), we refer to this as the "caller".
-When starting an interpreter session, the caller will manually push a branch onto the stack (creating a frame).
+When starting an interpreter session, the caller will manually push a block onto the stack (creating a frame).
 Then, the caller may copy input values to the frame's registers.
 The caller should copy an input for each input_placeholder() term.